How to Find a Surrogate in New York or New Jersey

 If you are finding a surrogate on your own, it may take you longer to find someone who is qualified, shares your surrogacy preferences and goals, and is a good match for you.
 Because a professional won’t be guiding the process, it will be your responsibility to get to know the surrogate to make sure she has a lifestyle conducive to a healthy pregnancy.
 You will also need to find out her expectations regarding your payment of her living expenses or compensation.
 While this list is far from comprehensive, you will also need to be comfortable discussing such sensitive issues as termination of the pregnancy (in the event of a medical complication) and pregnancy reduction (if she becomes pregnant with multiples).
 Once you’re comfortable moving forward with the surrogate, she will need to be medically and psychologically cleared by professionals.
 In the unfortunate event that she doesn’t pass these hurdles, you will need to start the process of finding a surrogate mother all over again.

 Many intended parents successfully find their surrogacy partner on their own, and you can too — provided you educate yourself on the process and are prepared for the realities you’ll confront along the way.

 Contact Our Law Firm About Finding Your Surrogate

-Whether you find your surrogate in New York or New Jersey, you will need to work with an attorney who can make sure you will be securely recognized as the legal parents of the child.
-Rumbold & Seidelman has the experience required to help ensure your surrogacy journey is a success.
+Whether you find your surrogate in New York or New Jersey, you will need to work with an attorney who can make sure you will be securely recognized as the legal parents of your child.
+Rumbold & Seidelman has the experience required to advise you through this complex process.
 If you want to begin the process of finding a surrogate, we can advise you on how to do this.
 If you have already found your surrogate in New York or New Jersey, contact us today to get started.